 5. Smoke from Motorcycles

 A very popular application of the Tyndall effect can be easily seen in the 2 strokes or 4 stroke engine of a motorcycle.
 The blue smoke coming out of such engines indicate that the light is getting scattered due to the Tyndall effect.
 The burning of the engine oil releases particles of smoke in the air that are bigger in size as compared to the wavelength of the light.
 Hence, the smoke coming out of such engines appear to be a little blue near the areas from where the smoke emerges out.

 6. Opalescent Glass

 Opalescent glass is a milky white or translucent glass.
 It is capable of displaying the Tyndall effect in the best possible manner.
-The light shined through such a glass appear orange in colour; however, the glass seems blue.
+The light shined through such a glass appears orange in colour; however, the glass appears blue.
 This is because the composition of the opalescent glass consists of particles that scatter the light rays in an uneven manner.